Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 If you need emergency assistance, you can expect to get help from your installation, your branch of service resources.
 There are programs to support you in a variety of situations, including victim assistance, emergencies en route and service-specific relief societies.
 Below, you’ll find types of assistance, contact information, and detailed procedures and guidance to help you through any tough circumstances that you or your family may face.

-In the event of an emergency in transit, please contact the nearest American Red Cross office or call the American Red Cross After Hours # 1-888-272-7337.
+In the event of an emergency in transit, please contact the nearest American Red Cross office or call the American Red Cross Emergency Communications Services at 888-272-7337.
 The American Red Cross can assist with your emergency.

 American Red Cross communication services keep military personnel in touch with their families following the death or serious illness of a family member or other important events, such as the birth of a child.
 The Red Cross quickly sends these communications on behalf of the family to members of the U.S. Armed Forces serving anywhere in the world, including ships at sea, embassies and isolated military units.
 The information or verification in a message assists the service member's commanding officer with making a decision regarding emergency leave.